 Our Mission

-The Georgia Educational Student Technology Competition (GASTC) is an annual student technology competition produced by the Georgia Educational Technology Consortium.
-The Consortium sponsors other technology initiatives in Georgia, including the Georgia Educational Technology Conference (GaETC).
-The GASTC is the highest level of student technology competition in Georgia with over 750 projects, representing the work of 1000+ students, judged at the competition each March.
+The Consortium sponsors other technology initiatives in Georgia, including the Georgia Educational Technology Conference (GaETC) and the Georgia Technology Innovation Grant program.
+GASTC is the highest level of student technology competition in Georgia with over 900 projects, representing the work of over 1,000 students, judged at the competition each Spring.

 COMPETITION

-Finalists who receive first place at recognized regional technology fairs may compete at state.
-Competition is open to all 3rd through 12th grade students residing in the state.
+Finalists who receive first place at recognized regional competitions may compete at state.
+The competition is open to all 3rd through 12th grade students residing in the state.
 There are multiple categories in the competition.
 See our Categories page for more information.

 HISTORY